-Describing what is VoIP along with VoIP Network Components.
+Describing what is VoIP along with Its Network Components.

 What is VoIP?

-There are many software application examples of VoIP clients, that you may be using newer IP-based telephony.
-E.g., making a voice call using Facebook or skype using a phone or desktop is an example of a VoIP call.
-This software uses VoIP for making and receiving voice calls over the Internet Protocol.
+There are many software application examples of VoIP clients you may be using for newer IP-based telephony.
+E.g., making a voice call using Facebook or Skype from a phone or desktop is an example of a VoIP call.
+The client software uses the Internet connection for making and receiving voice calls over the Internet Protocol.

 Network components in VoIP technology:

 To enable VoIP communication over the IP network.
-There have been additional components that have been developed.
+There are additional components that have been developed.
 The following is the list of network components for VoIP.

 Soft or IP Phone as a VoIP client: